1 Bioconductor Package Submissions

 The support site is the official support channel for users.
 Users and even developers may ask questions regarding your package on this platform.
 Be sure to include all the packages that you maintain in the “Watched Tags” section of your support site profile.
 This will notify you of any questions posted regarding your package(s).
 It is important to promptly respond to bug reports and questions either on the Bioconductor support site post or directly to developers.
 Some maintainers prefer to indicate a BugReports: field in their package’s DESCRIPTION file.
 This field indicates a particular web page for submitting bug reports and questions.

-• Ensure the maintainer email in the DESCRIPTIONS stays accurate and reachable.
+• Ensure the maintainer email in the DESCRIPTION stays accurate and reachable.
 The maintainer email in the DESCRIPTION is the definitive contact Bioconductor will use.
 It is important to keep this email up-to-date to ensure we can contact you if your package is failing or to notify you of any important upcoming impactful events.
 If the email is not reachable your package would be in jeopardy of removal.

 1.5 Submission